Categories can help you organize content on your site, but there are situations when you don’t want users to find specific categories.

 By customizing search engine settings, you can specify how WordPress should perform searches.

+Currently, there is only one search engine called Default.
+WordPress uses it to perform searches across the entire site.
 It means that any changes you make in its settings will be automatically applied to every search form on your site.

 SearchWP allows you to create multiple search engines with a different set of rules and link them to specific search forms.

-Then, choose the Exclude entries if: option from the top-left drop-down menu.
+Then, choose the Exclude entries if option from the top-left drop-down menu.

 Make sure you have the Categories taxonomy selected, and enter the names of the categories you want to exclude in the very right field.